Should You Refinance Your Mortgage?

 Remember when you were approved for a mortgage on your dream condo?

-Well, if you want to refinance, it’s going to be the same process again submitting income documentation, proof of assets, and your debt.
+If you want to refinance, it will be the same process again: submitting income documentation, proof of assets, and debt.

 Sure, the market looks great, but there are two popular reasons why you shouldn't refinance.